 The AMS measurement is done on graphite produced by hydrogen reduction of the CO2 sample over a cobalt catalyst.
 The CO2 is obtained from the combustion of the sample at 800°C+ under a 100% oxygen atmosphere.
 The CO2 is first dried with methanol/dry ice then collected in liquid nitrogen for the subsequent graphitization reaction.
 The identical reaction is performed on reference standards, internal QA samples, and backgrounds to ensure systematic chemistry.

-The analytical result (“BP” or “pMC”) is obtained by measuring sample C14/C13 relative to the C14/C13 in Oxalic Acid II (NIST-4990C) in one of the lab’s multiple in-house particle accelerators using SNICS ion source.
+The analytical result (“BP” or “pMC”) is obtained by measuring sample C14/C13 relative to the C14/C13 in Oxalic Acid II (NIST-4990C) in one of Beta Analytic’s multiple in-house particle accelerators using SNICS ion source.
 Quality assurance samples are measured along with the unknowns and reported separately in a “QA report“.
-The lab requires results for the QA samples to fall within expectations of the known values prior to accepting and reporting the results for any given sample.
+The radiocarbon dating lab requires results for the QA samples to fall within expectations of the known values prior to accepting and reporting the results for any given sample.

 The AMS result is corrected for total fractionation using machine graphite d13C.
 The d13C reported for the sample is obtained by different ways depending upon the sample material.
 Solid organics are sub-sampled and converted to CO2 with an elemental analyzer (EA).
 Water and carbonates are acidified in a gas bench to produce CO2.
 Both the EA and the gas bench are connected directly to an isotope-ratio mass spectrometer (IRMS).
 The IRMS performs the separation and measurement of the CO2 masses (44, 45, and 46) and calculation of the sample d13C.